The best website change monitoring software makes it simple and easy to ensure you know exactly what's happening on a website.

 If you run a retail business, or if you’re a consumer looking to, well, support a retail business, it may be useful to check out ChangeTower.
 Now, while the free version will only check websites once every 12 hours – which isn’t very useful in the fast-paced world we’re living in – once you start paying for the service you’ll be able to keep up-to-date with any changes to whatever online content you’re watching.

 This is particularly useful to retail businesses, as it allows them to monitor competitors and adjust pricing on-the-fly in order to stay competitive.
-Plus, ChangeTower will supply reports that show, in detail, any changes that were made.
-And, if you don’t need every change documented in your email, you can set custom alert criteria, so that you can make sure that all the information that makes its way to you (and your IT team) is relevant.
+Plus, ChangeTower supplies reports that show, in detail, any changes.
+And, if you don’t need alerts for every single update, you can set custom alert criteria, so that you're only informed about the details that most matter to you.

 Read our full ChangeTower review.